Balykchy: Demographics

 Balykchy is the seventh largest town in Kyrgyzstan with a resident population, as of 2021, of 50,814 or 51,305 including Orto-Tokoy.

+Climate

 Transport

 The small old airport is no longer in operation.
 The passenger railway station marks the end of the railway line from Bishkek; it has newly begun direct services in 2018 to/from Tashkent, as well as long existing rail services to Kazakhstan.
 In March 2018, Uzbekistan Railways began a new service, connecting Tashkent with Balykchy.

+In 2022, construction began on a new 186 km extension of the existing railway from Balykchy to Karakeche, primarily meant to carry coal from mines at Karakeche to Bishkek.
+In June 2023, a railway between Balykchy and Bishkek was officially opened.